The heart of the BUKC. It's where teams and drivers go to race against and beat the best.

 The 6 x 25 minute sprint races (each team only does 4 of them), continue until around 2pm after which we have a short break for the triple A team of mechanics to do a once over on the karts and to do the presentations for the morning's racing.
 Once the lunch break is out of the way, we start the 3 x 1hr endurance races (each team only does 2 of them).
 After the afternoon's racing, which usually finishes around 6pm, we do the final presentations for the day and everyone heads home knackered and buzzing (it's a peculiar combination).

-Something special in the Main Championship is that every race winner will receive a very special Gold race winner medals.
-These are exceptionally coveted items and only race winners in the Main Championship will ever win them.
+Something special in the Premier Class Championship is that every race winner will receive a very special Gold race winner medals.
+These coveted items and only ever collected by race winners in the Premier Class!

 At the end of the season, we finish off the BUKC with a huge party and awards ceremony in a marquee at the final race track.
-It’s the time to celebrate your successes on the race track and let your hair down.
-It’s always an awesome event.
-Here are some photos from years gone by:
+It’s the time to celebrate your successes on the race track, let your hair down and get twatted with your team mates.